Azure/acr/docs/Tasks/container-registry-ref-acr-tasks-yaml.md

 ## env:
 `env` is a list of strings in `key=val` format which define environment variables for a step.

-## exitedWith:
-`exitedWith` can be used to trigger a task when previous steps exited with one or more of the specified exit codes.

-## exitedWithout:
-`exitedWithout` can be used to trigger a task when previous steps exited without one or more of the specified exit codes.
-[TODO: Example]

 ## id:
 The `id` property is a unique identifier to reference the step throughout the task.